iamleeg/machoo/README.md

 ## How do I use it?

 You don't, yet, it's not ready.
+But look at the targets in the Makefile to work out what's going on.

 ## License Grant

 Copyright (C) 2018 Graham Lee.

-Despite the absence of boilerplate comments at the top of every source file, this code is made available to you under the terms of the [GNU General Public Licence, Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or, at your discretion, any later version.
+This code is made available to you under the terms of the [GNU General Public Licence, Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or, at your discretion, any later version.